spierala/angular-signal-selectors/README.md

 The implementation should use Signals only... mostly because Signals support memoization out of the box.

 **Why Signal Selectors?**
-- Selector functions can be pure functions and live outside the class
+- Selector functions can be pure functions and can live outside the TypeScript class
 - The selector functions can be composed (similar to NgRx/MiniRx `createSelector`)
 - Selector functions are easy to test